akka/akka/akka-docs/scala/typed-actors.rst

     }
   }

-Then you can create an Typed Actor out of it by creating it through the 'TypedActor' factory like this:
+Then you can create an Typed Actor out of it by creating it through the ``TypedActor`` factory like this:

 .. code-block:: scala